 Barcelona has an abundance of idyllic beaches on the Mediterranean; you practically can’t go wrong when choosing one.
 Take a break from the heat by swimming in the sea and don’t forget your sunscreen.
 Enjoy!

-Mia Forouhari is an official CAPA blogger for summer 2022, sharing her story in frequent posts on CAPA World.
-A Marketing major from University of Minnesota - Twin Cities, she is studying abroad in Barcelona this semester.
+Mia Forouhari was an official CEA CAPA blogger for summer 2022, sharing her story in frequent posts on our blog.
+A Marketing major from University of Minnesota - Twin Cities, she studied abroad in Barcelona.